 Have you ever thought that maybe America’s colors are red, white, and blue because we celebrate our country’s birthday during strawberry and blueberry season?
 I have.
 And now you probably have, too.
-Well, it’s not just coincidence that Chels and I are posting blueberry recipes one after the other.
-I mean, blueberries are ridiculously fresh right now and a ridiculously good price.
-And I cannot resist buying at least two packages of them every time I’m at the grocery store.
+Blueberries are ridiculously fresh right now and a ridiculously good price and I cannot resist buying at least two packages of them every time I’m at the grocery store.
 Sometimes I fear I’ll turn into Violet Beauregarde from Charlie and the Chocolate Factory.
-But I really wouldn’t mind.
+But I really wouldn’t be mad about it.

 You might want to consider starting this recipe the day before you want to indulge.
 Only because there’s lots of waiting time.
 And it’s not fun to wait when all you want to do is stick your spoon into a big scoop of homemade ice cream.

-Then put it in a separate container and pop it in the freezer, for at least 3-4 more hours.
-Again, overnight would be great, too.
+Then put it in a separate container and pop it in the freezer, for about 2 more hours.
+I usually like to leave mine in overnight.

 And you’re ready to indulge.
 In semi-healthyish ice cream.
-That is basically the prettiest color ever ever.
+Blueberry cheesecake ice cream that is basically the prettiest color ever ever.
 And doesn’t taste lower-fat in any way, shape, or form.

-The flavor of the ice cream wasn’t overly cheesecake-y but the creaminess was all there.
+The flavor of the ice cream isn’t overly cheesecake-y but the creaminess is all there.
 What I’m trying to say is that even if you’re not a cheesecake lover, you’ll still swoon for this.
 But if you are a cheesecake lover, you might die over it.
 In a good way.

 Though the graham cracker pieces weren’t in the original recipe, I kinda feel like they’re crucial.
 They add an extra bit of sweetness and a little bit more substance to the dessert.